Employee Final Warning Letter Fill out the template

 It is important that the employer understands its obligations in relation to this matter.
 If an employer breaches some of these obligations, then it could face penalties for unfair dismissal, and may be unable to remove the employee.

 The employer may first need to check for any particular procedures that the employer is required to follow, and any minimum notice periods.
 Minimum standards for employment are set in the National Employment Standards.
 However, if there is an applicable industrial instrument (such as an award or a registered agreement), then this may set additional requirements.
-In addition, a contract of employment or a workplace policy might also set additional requirements.
+In addition, an Employment Agreement or a workplace policy might also set additional requirements.
 In any case, the employer will need to comply with whatever requirements are most favourable to the employee.
 The National Employment Standards are only the minimum standards.

 The Fair Work Act 2009 (Cth) and the National Employment Standards (NES) apply to most employment situations in Australia.